sahushoumik23/CloudTask1/README.md

   </li>
   </ul>
-  <p>At last the we created a WebServer that is fully based on Cloud...</p>
+  <p>At last we created a WebServer that is fully based on Cloud...</p>

   ![](Images/Output.png)